codio/site/source/docs/account-settings/index.html.markdown

 full_width: true
 ---

-You will find your account settings in the Codio sitebar.
+You will find your account settings in the Project dropdown menu in the Codio sitebar.
 Click on it to see the **Account Settings** dialog.

 ![Account Settings](docs/settings-editor.png)